pxotmane/Wrangle-and-Analyze-Data/README.md

 For 2223 visitors WeRateDogs Twitter account use rating numerator equal or more than 10 (541 for 12, 446 for 11, 437 for 10, 344 for 13).
 This notice improve that the visitors accept this humorous principle of rating.

 ### Insight six: Variation of tweet_id count, favorit_count, retweet_count values during the year
-By using line chart to plotting favorite average and retweet average during the year (x axis) also adding bar chart for tweet count on same axis, I notice that the three variables don’t follow the same variation.
+By using line chart to plotting favorite average and retweet average during the year (x axis) also adding bar chart for tweet count on same axis, I notice that the three variables don’t follow the same variation.<br>
 As we can observe the number of tweets increase in November and December but the favorite and retweet average decrease, which is antithesis for other months where the number of tweets decrease.

 ## Conclusions
 Even a dog breed is very popular for the most tweeters don’t mean is the most favorited or retweeted by other users.
-The selection of a preferable dog breed is up to others criteria, which need a depth analysis with more variables.
+The selection of a preferable dog breed is up to others criteria, which need a depth analysis with more variables.<br>
 In other side, the increase of tweets number do not mean the increase of the visitors reaction for the tweeted dog breed.
 It can be explained by confusion of visitors for choosing the preferable dog breed when the number of tweets increase or the rate of dog breed tweets increasing is greater than the rate of favorite and retweet average increasing.<br>
 Finally, the originality of humorist rating is what almost visitors prefer for rating the dogs, which mean is the asset of this twitter account.